shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/tutorial.md

 {% include info title="Note" content="The customization you'll be adding is, admittedly, very simple and fragile.
 A more robust solution might take into account alternate representations of a surfaced character as well as the asset management side of using external images as texture maps.
 This example presents only a starting point for building a real-world solution." %}

+{% include info title="Note" content="You can see the full details of how to write publisher plugins [here](https://developer.shotgunsoftware.com/tk-multi-publish2/)." %}

 #### Override the Maya collector